 Because they don’t “feel” like advertisements, people are more inclined to view them and consume their content.

-As online marketers, we’re seeing more and more that, in order to keep up with the changing digital landscape, brands are embracing content marketing and/or native advertising as the means for getting their marketing messages across.
-This is because both of these tactics offer a more direct link to the target audience.
+In order to keep up with the changing digital landscape, brands are embracing content marketing and/or native advertising as the means for getting their marketing messages across.

-You can see the evidence of this in the growth of ad-blocking software, as well as subscription models (Spotify, Pandora, etc.) that allow consumers to pay a higher fee in order to receive NO advertisements.
-Clearly, the old way of forcing marketing messages at people has gone as far as it possibly can.
+You can see the evidence of this in the growth of ad-blocking software, as well as subscription models (Spotify, Pandora, etc.) that allow consumers to pay a higher fee in order to disable advertisements.

 Some Native Advertising Statistics